 Opposition to U.S. cuts in foreign aid including peacekeepers

-A rare bipartisan effort in the U.S. Congress told hold to oppose Trump administration plans to cut the foreign aid budget.
+A rare bipartisan effort in the U.S. Congress has been shaping up to oppose Trump administration plans to cut the foreign aid budget.

 “Slashing crucial diplomacy and development programming would be detrimental to our national security while also undermining Congress’s intended use for these funds,” several prominent Democratic and Republican lawmakers wrote to the administration in protest of any such planned cuts.